 In many lists of the deadly sins, vanity is included within the sin of pride.
 However, some scholars—including the originator, Evagrius Ponticus—kept it separate due to its difference from pride’s lust for power and dominion.

 Though the cause of vanity and pride is the same (ego-centricity), their effects and manifestations are different.
-In general, “vanity” refers to an excessive self-love and/or an excessive desire to be loved, admired, or recognized by others.
-If vanity grows uninhibitedly, then one seeks to become the central focus of attention in other’s lives.
+In general, “vanity” refers to excessive self-love and/or an excessive desire to be loved, admired, or recognized by others.
+If vanity grows uninhibitedly, then one seeks to become the central focus of attention in others’ lives.
 If allowed to reach its “fulfillment,” it leads to a self-idolatry that replaces God and family.

-In the Bible, the English word “vanity” frequently means “futility” (i.e. transitoriness, passing away, or fading away).
+In the Bible, the English word “vanity” frequently means “futility” (i.e., transitoriness, passing away, or fading away).
 This is not what scholars intended in the original lists of the Deadly Sins.
 They meant “vainglory”—a belief that one deserves to be admired because of one’s perceived superior beauty, status, or talent.

 This is translated in New Testament Greek as “kenodoxia”—which literally means “empty glory.”
-If glory is the object of admiration and awe, then vainglory is the belief that one be admired for a false reason—that is, admiring an empty object of glory.
+If glory is the object of admiration and awe, then vainglory is the belief that one is admired for a false reason—that is, admiring an empty object of glory.

 As with other deadly sins, particularly greed, lust, and pride, vanity has an addictive quality that impels its victims to seek greater and more rapid fulfillment until it strains the limits of even the most beautiful and popular individuals.

 In classical literature, Ovid’s “Metamorphoses” provides an example of one who seeks vainglory in his character, Narcissus.
-In fact the word “narcissistic” comes from the myth of Narcissus who fell so deeply in love with the image of his reflection that he lost interest in all other dimensions of life.
+In fact, the word “narcissistic” comes from the myth of Narcissus who fell so deeply in love with the image of his reflection that he lost interest in all other dimensions of life.

 Throughout the story of Narcissus, there is an undercurrent of darkness, emptiness, self-delusion, and impending doom.
 Ovid describes how Narcissus, in his pride, scorns many wooers.
 In vengeance, the scorned wooers pray to the gods that Narcissus feels the sting of unrequited love as they have.
 Thus, in answer to these prayers, the gods send Narcissus to a shaded grove with “a silver clear fountain.”